dhruvSHA256/haskell-intro/README.md

 Submit assignments by creating a branch in the repository and creating a merge request.
 Each time you create a new branch for your solution start from the *main* branch.
-Please name your branch with your `your.name-assignment`, e.g.
+Please name your branch with your `assignment`, e.g.
-`your.name-a` for assignment A, `your.name-b` for assignment B, etc. This ensures that we don't have branch name conflicts.
+`assignment-a` for assignment A, `assignment-b` for assignment B, etc.

 Before making merge request please make sure that your branch contains all most recent changes from the main branch, either by rebasing (if you did not yet